chengniedotcom/chengniedotcom.github.io/_pages/research.md

 - Nie C, Zheng Z (Eric), Sarkar S (2023).
 Firm Competitive Structure and Consumer Reaction in Search Advertising.
 Revising for the 4th round review at _Journal of the Association for Information Systems_

-- Fang B, Nie C, Zheng Z (Erci) (2023).
+- Fang B, Nie C, Zheng Z (Eric) (2023).
 Information Asymmetry and Speculation in NFT Platforms.
 Submitted for the 1st round review at _Production and Operations Management_

 - Zhu T, Nie C, Jiang Z, Hu X (2023).
 When Do Consumers Buy during Online Promotions?
 A Theoretical and Empirical Investigation.
 Submitted for the 1st round review at _Journal of the Association for Information Systems_